khoj-ai/khoj/documentation/docs/clients/web.md

 ## Setup
 No setup required.
 The Khoj web app is the default Khoj client.
 You can access it from any web browser.
 Try it on [Khoj Cloud](https://app.khoj.dev)

+## Upload Documents
+You can upload documents to Khoj from the web interface, one at a time.
+This is useful for uploading documents from your phone or tablet.
+To upload a document:
+1. You can drag and drop the document into the chat window.
+2. Or click the paperclip icon in the chat window and select the document from your file system.

 ### Install on Phone
 You can optionally install Khoj as a [Progressive Web App (PWA)](https://web.dev/learn/pwa/installation).
 This makes it quick and easy to access Khoj on your phone.
 1. Login to [Khoj Cloud](https://app.khoj.dev) or your self-hosted Khoj server from the web browser (prefer Chrome/Edge) on your phone